 Fun fact?
 Both leads of the movie ‘Clueless’ are Jewish (Alicia and Paul Rudd).

 11. Eric Dane

-Eric was hired to play Dr. Mark ‘McSteamy’ Sloane during one episode of ‘Gray’s Anatomy,’ the TV series.
-But the fans of the show fell in love with his character, so the actor ended up appearing in 140 episodes as a regular.
+Eric was hired to play Dr. Mark ‘McSteamy’ Sloane on one episode of ‘Gray’s Anatomy.’
+But the fans of the TV show fell in love with his character, and the actor ended up appearing in 140 episodes.

 Eric’s non-Jewish dad died when he was seven.
 Thus, Eric was raised by his Jewish and religious mom.
 Eric had a bar mitzvah.

-Eric says he was not very observant as a kid, but that now he “celebrates everything” because he wants his two daughters to get to know his religion.
+Eric says he was not very observant as a kid, but that now he “celebrates everything” because he wants his two daughters to know his religion.